amsl-project/jobcenter.ontowiki/README.md

-linkfinder.ontowiki
+jobcenter.ontowiki
 ===================

-An OntoWiki extension that asynchronously finds missing links between loose resources.
+An OntoWiki extension that contains a collection of gearman jobs.

+* IssnFinderJob: asynchronously find missing links between loose resources.